MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 The kernel debugging driver on the target computer attempts to use Dynamic Host Configuration Protocol (DHCP) to get a routable IP address for the network adapter that is being used for debugging.
 If the driver obtains a DHCP-assigned address, then the target computer can be debugged by host computers located anywhere on the network.
 If the driver fails to obtain a DHCP-assigned address, it uses Automatic Private IP Addressing (APIPA) to obtain a local link IP address.
 Local link IP addresses are not routable, so a host and target cannot use a local link IP address to communicate through a router.
 In that case, network debugging will work if you plug the host and target computers into the same network hub or switch.

-## <span id="Creating_Your_Own_Key"></span><span id="creating_your_own_key"></span><span id="CREATING_YOUR_OWN_KEY"></span>Creating Your Own Key
+## <span id="Encryption_Key"></span><span id="encryption_key"></span><span id="ENCRYPTION_KEY"></span>Encryption key

 To keep the target computer secure, packets that travel between the host and target computers must be encrypted.
-We strongly recommend that you use an automatically generated encryption key (provided by **bcdedit** when you configure the target computer).
-However, you can choose to create your own key.
-Network debugging uses a 256-bit key that is specified as four 64-bit values, in base 36, separated by periods.
+We strongly recommend that you use an automatically generated encryption key (provided by **bcdedit** when you configure the target computer).Network debugging uses a 256-bit key that is specified as four 64-bit values, in base 36, separated by periods.
 Each 64-bit value is specified by using up to 13 characters.
 Valid characters are the letters a through z and the digits 0 through 9.
 Special characters are not allowed.
-The following list gives examples of valid (although not strong) keys:

--   1.2.3.4
--   abc.123.def.456
--   dont.use.previous.keys

 To specify your own key, open an elevated Command Prompt window on the target computer.
 Enter the following command, where *w.x.y.z* is the IP address of the host computer, and *n* is your port number, and *Key* is your key:

 **bcdedit /dbgsettings net hostip:***w.x.y.z* **port:***n* **key:***Key*

 Reboot the target computer.

 ## <span id="troubleshooting_tips_for_debugging_over_a_network_cable"></span><span id="TROUBLESHOOTING_TIPS_FOR_DEBUGGING_OVER_A_NETWORK_CABLE"></span>Troubleshooting Tips for Debugging over a Network Cable